apache/accumulo-website/_docs-2/development/sampling.md

 Once a table is configured with a [Sampler], all writes after that point will generate sample data.
 For data written before sampling was configured, sample data will not be present.
 A compaction can be initiated that only compacts the files in the table that do not have sample data.
 The [sampling example][example] shows how to do this.

 If the sampling configuration of a table is changed, then Accumulo will start generating new sample data with the new configuration.
-However old data will still have sample data generated with the previous configuration.
+However, old data will still have sample data generated with the previous configuration.
 A selective compaction can also be issued in this case to regenerate the sample data.